Munich Oktoberfest - Fast Facts

-Biafuizl............the beer mat used by the server as a note pad where the dashes indicate the quantity of beer ordered and to be paid
+Biafuizl............the beer mat used by the server as a notepad where dashes indicate the quantity of beer ordered and to be paid

-The tents at Oktoberfest are now basically 'no smoking zones' in line with the various smoking bans that are in place throughout Germany, however, although it is probably better for the health of those in the tents, there are also several side effects.
-One is that leaving the tent to smoke outside could mean you are not allowed back in, and another that, as it is no longer cloaked by the smoke from all those cigarettes, cigars and pipes, the smell of stale beer spilled on the floor can be quite powerful.
+The tents at Oktoberfest are now "No Smoking Zones" in line with the various smoking bans in place throughout Germany, however, although it is probably better for the health of those in the tents, it appears there are also several side effects.
+One is that leaving the tent to smoke outside could mean you are not allowed back in, another that as it is no longer cloaked by the smoke from cigarettes, cigars and pipes, the smell of stale beer spilled on the floor, and dare one say it "body odor", can be quite powerful.

-Oktoberfest at Night courtesy BAYERN TOURISMUS Bildarchiv, Mass krug courtesy German Beer Institute, Flea Circus at the Oktoberfest, photographer Usien via de.Wikipedia - Bierleichen via mittelbayerische.de
+Oktoberfest at Night via BAYERN TOURISMUS Bildarchiv - Mass Krug via German Beer Institute - Flea Circus at the Oktoberfest, photographer Usien via de.Wikipedia - Bierleichen via mittelbayerische.de